Where to eat in Paris

 This is a good restaurant for a nice lunch away from the busy tourist restaurants.
 Don’t let yourself get scared off by the waiters trying to pull you in, it is worth it.

 After our visit to the catacombs, we had lunch here.
-We were looking for a light lunch so we ordered the club sich with salmon and some fries.
+We were looking for a light lunch so we ordered the club sandwich with salmon and some fries.
 I was expecting smoked salmon on the sandwich instead of fresh salmon and when it is cut too thick, I don´t like to eat it.
 I was having some trouble of eating it, and I ended up leaving some of the salmon on the plate.

 But all in all, this is a good place to have lunch after visiting the catacombs with a very friendly service and a nice variety of dishes to choose from.